Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.unlock(password)
 ```

+Unlock the cryptoStore.
+It will be ready to be used after it.
+The user must be `setup` first!

 Argument | Type   | Description                           | Required
 ---------|--------|---------------------------------------|----------
 `password` | String | The password used for encrypting the objects | Yes